Loan Guides Austria 2026: Hub for Every Topic

 3. Check the effective rate

 Always compare the effective annual interest rate.
 Only this gives a complete picture of costs, as it factors in processing fees, account management and insurance.
-The nominal rate alone is not sufficient for comparison.
-More in our guide to loan interest rates in Austria.
+The effective rate is a mandatory disclosure under Sec.
+28 VKrG.
+More in our guide to loan interest rates.

 4. Prepare documents